ppy/osu-wiki/wiki/Game_Modifiers/en.md

 ![Hidden play in osu!mania mode (Left: Normal; Right: DDR style)][HD_M]

-In [osu!mania][osu!mania wikilink] mode, Hidden can be used by pressing Fade In mod again, which functions as the inverse of Fade In.
+In [osu!mania][osu!mania wikilink] mode, Hidden can be used by pressing Fade In mod again, and functions as the inverse of Fade In.

 The usage of Hidden mod will result in an unranked play.